When our elders reach a certain age or status of health, a tough, but often necessary, a decision has to be made to p [...]

 Car Safety and Accident Prevention

-When driving a car, being prepared for an accident is often the best way to prevent them.
+Being prepared for an accident is often the best way to prevent them.
 You want to make sure you and your car are ready for anything.
 To help with that, let us look at a few tips that will help you prevent accidents and keep your vehicle working smoothly.

 • Driving Awareness